George Finch, 9th Earl of Winchilsea: Cricketer

-A. A. Thomson wrote that Winchilsea "would go anywhere for a game of cricket".
+A. A. Thomson wrote that Winchilsea "would go anywhere for a game of cricket."
 He was certainly prolific and is one of the most recorded players of the 18th century, though he was far from being among the best and was already 33 when he was first recorded in a senior match.
-He is known to have played in more than 130 top-class matches from 1785 to 1804, and records of many other matches have certainly been lost.
+He is known to have played in at least 128 top-class matches between 1786 and 1804, and records of many other matches have certainly been lost.
 His level of activity is matched by few of his contemporaries; only Billy Beldham and Tom Walker made a substantially greater number of appearances.
 Lord Frederick Beauclerk and George Louch were the only amateurs of the time as prolific as Winchilsea, but they were much better players because Winchilsea on the field was something of a liability.
 His known career batting average was a lowly single figure, despite using a bat that weighed 4 lb 2 oz.

 In about 1784, Winchilsea was one of the prime movers in the foundation of the White Conduit Club (WCC), so–called because it played on White Conduit Fields.
 This was ostensibly an exclusive club that "only gentlemen" might play for, but the club did employ professionals and one of these was the bowler Thomas Lord, a man who was recognised for his business acumen as well as his bowling ability.
 It was in 1785 that the club first appeared in a first-class match.
 White Conduit Fields was an open area allowing members of the public, including the rowdier elements, to watch the matches and to voice their opinions on the play and the players.
 The White Conduit gentlemen were not amused by such interruptions and decided to look for a more private venue of their own.

 Winchilsea and Colonel Charles Lennox commissioned Lord to find a new ground and offered him a guarantee against any losses he may suffer in the venture.
 Lord took a lease from the Portman Estate on some land at Dorset Fields in Marylebone, where Dorset Square is now sited; the ground was prepared and opened in 1787.
 The first known match began on Monday, 21 May 1787 and was between the White Conduit Club and Middlesex.
 This was Lord's first ground, originally called the New Ground and, since it was in Marylebone, the WCC on relocating there decided to call themselves Marylebone Cricket Club (MCC).
 The Earl of Winchilsea was one of its early leading lights.

 Personal life

 Lord Winchilsea never married and died in 1826.
-His titles passed to his cousin's son George William Finch-Hatton.
+His titles passed to his first cousin's son George William Finch-Hatton, 10th Earl of Winchilsea.
 His illegitimate son George Finch, to whom he left Burley House, became a politician.